-Used in common as a routing source for both Path 1/Path 2 is a four-output video matrix crosspoint that allows independently applying the card processed video output, reclocked input, or wings/key-fill previews to any of the four card discrete coaxial outputs (SDI OUT 1 thru SDI OUT 4).
+Used in common as a routing source for both Path 1/Path 2 is a four-output video matrix crosspoint that allows independently applying the unit processed video output, reclocked input, or wings/key-fill previews to any of the four discrete coaxial outputs (SDI OUT 1 thru SDI OUT 4).
+For an SD output, a CVBS coaxial output is available as a processed video output.